 These are designed to work with Medela’s breast pumps.
 Milk is directly expressed into these BPA-free bottles for easy storage.
 The screw on the lid maintains the freshness of the nutrients.
 It also allows for easier storage.

-The bottles contain convenient measurements in ounces/millimeters so that moms can keep track of consumption.
+The bottles contain convenient measurements in ounces/millimeters so moms can keep track of consumption.
 The bottles are dishwasher and microwave friendly.

 When the bottle needs to be used, a sterilized nipple can be added.
 There is no need to pour breast milk into a separate container risking leakage.
-They make for easy travel and eliminates the hassle of multiple bottles.
+They make for easy travel and eliminate the hassle of multiple bottles.